hansjhaland/mol3022-protein-secondary-structure-prediction/README.md

 ### Interacting with the software

-- The user inputs an amino acid sequence
+- The user inputs an amino acid sequence.
 - The software returns a prediction of the secondary structure sequence.
-- The user may choose to compare the prediciton with the true secondary structure sequence, given that the user already have this sequence.
+- The user may choose to compare the prediction with the true secondary structure sequence, given that the user already have this sequence.
 - The user input the true secondary structure sequence
 - The software returns
   - The number of "misses" in the prediction